- Blaine Introduction

 - Recent Cases

 Blaine Amendments are provisions in dozens of state constitutions that prohibit the use of state funds at “sectarian” schools.
-They’re named for James G. Blaine, who proposed such an amendment to the U.S. Constitution while he was Speaker of the U.S. House of Representatives in 1875.
+Blaine Amendments are named after James G. Blaine, a former Speaker of the U.S. House of Representatives, who proposed such an amendment to the U.S. Constitution in 1875.
 The amendment passed overwhelmingly (180-7) in the House, but failed (by 4 votes) in the Senate.
 Although the amendment failed narrowly, state-level versions were wildly successful.
 And in several states, adoption of Blaine Amendments was made an explicit condition for entering the Union.

 James G. Blaine had a long and varied career as a lawyer, teacher, journalist and most notably, as a politician.
 He was born in Pennsylvania in 1830, and did not move to Maine until 1854.
 For next five years, he worked as a newspaper editor and was a leader in the formation of the Republican party in Maine.
 Although he was a member of the Maine legislature for only four years (1859-1863), he served the last two of them as speaker of the state house of representatives.

 He won election to the U.S. House of Representatives, and served there from March 4, 1863 until July 10, 1876, when he resigned.
 He was Speaker of the House from 1869 to 1875, and it was during this period that he authored the proposed “Blaine Amendment” to the U.S. Constitution.